How Do I Say No To a Therapist After a Consultation?

 • Creating space for the therapist who will be the right fit

-That’s not rejection.
+That’s not being difficult.
 That’s discernment.

-How to Say No Politely (and Clearly)
+How to Say No Politely and Clearly

 Here’s a sample script you can copy, paste, and personalize: